Laura-Gomez/Overlap-BS/README.md

  - **TFBS evidence level**

 **HT DATA DIRECTORY** [HT/]

 A BS is considered the same as one in RegulonDB if there is a match with the promoter name, the TF name and the TSS.DIST

-Each TF must have a csv with the following columns:
+Each TF must have a *.csv* file with the following columns:

  - found
  - ID1